 It was recently National Rosé Day (second Saturday of June), and here I am talking about the place that made me appreciate rosé: Westcott Vineyards.
 I really liked their pinot noir rosé.
 It was very light and refreshing.

-Approximately two hours away from Toronto, I love that Westcott is pretty much an outdoor venue and that it’s away from the city.
+Approximately two hours away from Toronto, Westcott is pretty much an outdoor venue and that it’s away from the city.
 (Hello, fresh air!)
 The dining area is covered, but it’s basically a tent, so there’s a natural breeze.
 And then you can hang out on the lawn/grass and enjoy the sun.

 The tasting room is the only area with a real roof, and it’s actually quite homey.
 It gets natural light, too.
 On the day we were there, they were preparing bottles for their rosé event for that evening.